BebeSparkelSparkel/hra/README.md

 1. The encoding name, optionally bracketed
 1. Optionally, steps 1-2 can be repeated for additional encodings which are applied left to right

-If the `decode` operator is defined, zero or more decode specifications can be specified after any encodings:
+If the `format` operator is defined, zero or more format specifications can be specified after any encodings:
 1. A single space
-2. The decode operator
+2. The format operator
-3. The decode specification name, optionally bracketed
+3. The format specification name, optionally bracketed
-4. Optionally, steps 1-2 can be repeated for additional decode specifications

 Optionally (there are no required attributes), attributes can be associated with the definition with:
 1. At least one leading spaces